Kuwertzel/AppleMusic2Spotify/README.md

 - [ ] extend extract_artists function to also parse square brackets eg. `[feat.
 Sean Paul & Anne-Marie]`
 - [ ] create get_clean_title function
 - [ ] add "... (with ARTIST)" to get_clean_title function

+I might never implement the above mentioned changes since I have moved on to other projects for now.